 Creativity in money saving tasks is a gift.
 One which I am still learning.
 As the frugal mind grows, so does the ability to see things that can be created.

 Lunchbox savings would be the first place to start saving.
-Taking a healthy lunch is a good frugal home choice.
+Making a healthy lunch is a good frugal home choice.
+The hardest part of staying home for me was learning to eat at home.
+I had a very bad habit of eating out.
+This is something that I still struggle with on occasion.

 Second, don’t buy the expensive junk foods to put in the lunchbox.
 Easy foods that will be good when heated up at lunch are the money savers.
 Shopping the sales and making homemade meal plans that include leftovers are a big way to save.
 Time is the investment, but well worth it.